tung/ruggrogue/book/turn-order-and-combat.md

 }
 ```

-The `damage_dealt` of the attacker and the `damage_taken` of the target are incremented by the final damage value if either entity has a `Tally` component, which in practice means the player entity.
+The `damage_dealt` of the attacker and the `damage_taken` of the target are incremented by the final damage value if either entity has a `Tally` component.
 This information is also shown on the game over screen, so in practice only the player is given a `Tally` component.

 ## Handling Death